ans-group/docs.ukfast.co.uk/source/dr-ha/veeam_draas/configuring_a_replication_job.md

 1. **Source proxy** - we would generally recommend this is left as the default "Automatic Selection" unless you have any specific requirements.
 2. **Through built-in WAN accelerators** - if you have purchased a WAN Accelerator from UKFast, select this option.
     1. **Source WAN accelerator** - select the WAN Accelerator at your site to be used for this replication job.
-It's recommended the WAN Accelerator is set up as a seperate Virtual Machine and not installed on the Veeam Backup and Replication Server.
+It's recommended the WAN Accelerator is set up as a separate Virtual Machine and not installed on the Veeam Backup and Replication Server.
     2. **Target WAN accelerator** - select the WAN Accelerator at UKFasts' site to be used for this replication job.

     ![Replication Job - Data Transfer](files/createreplicationjob/createreplicationjob_datatransfer.png)